fluent/cmetrics/README.md

 > DISCLAIMER: THIS LIBRARY IS STILL IN ACTIVE DEVELOPMENT

-The [CMetrics](https://github.com/calyptia/cmetrics) project is a standalone C library to create and maintain a context of different sets of metrics such as:
+The [CMetrics](https://github.com/calyptia/cmetrics) project is a standalone C library to create and maintain a context of different sets of metrics with labels support such as:

 - Counters
 - Gauges
-- Histogram
+- Histogram (WIP)

 This project is heavily based on Go Prometheus Client API design: